BU-CLOUD-F20/Securing_MS_Integrity/README.md

 * The securing verifier will be used by the researchers for companies and individuals who usually use cloud platforms to run tasks in CI/CD pipeline.
 It can be used in multiple systems, including Windows, Mac, and Linux.

+* This tool will be usefull for people who want to use a software and they need to make sure that this siftware has undergone sufficient testing.

 * This project will not target the correctness of the pipeline itself.
 We are assuming that all the pipeline works perfectly and only cares about the integrity of them.

 ## 3. Scope and Features Of The Project:

-SIMS

-* find a solution to combine a framework “in-toto” and Tekton.
+* Find a solution to combine a framework “in-toto” and Tekton.

+* Users will be able to access our application and check all the signed tests that the application has undergone.

+* Users will also be able to see a log of previous pipeline executions

+* Users will be able to manually check the signature applied to the executed tests.

 ## 4. Solution Concept